aidancomi/aidancomi.github.io/index.md

 This was quickly built after the announcement of Chris Pratt playing Mario and is [fully open-source](https://github.com/aidancomi/chrisprattisnowplaying)!
 You can find more info in the [README](https://github.com/aidancomi/chrisprattisnowplaying#readme) on the Repository!

+## [Project](https://github.com/aidancomi/r-placebot): r/Place Discord Bot

+This was my first discord bot and is designed to help discord communities for r/Place.
+It will search for any messages that contain what it suspects are coordinates, ex (543, 221).
+This bot was built in Python and hosted on [Replit](https://replit.com/@aidancomi/rPlace-Bot).

 ## Contact me